-Is your recruitment process closely aligned to your brand experience?
-For a client, you’d pitch, work together to deliver campaigns to create results.
-The same applies for candidates.
+Is your recruitment process closely aligned with your brand experience?
+For a client, you’d pitch, and work together to deliver campaigns to create results.
+The same applies to candidates.
 You need to pitch to them; why would they want to work with you?
 What can you offer them?
-Whether it’s flexible hours, personal training session, Christmas parties in Europe, it needs to appeal to their lifestyle choices, so it’s important to do your research.
+Whether it’s flexible hours, personal training sessions, or Christmas parties in Europe, it needs to appeal to their lifestyle choices, so it’s important to do your research.
 Once you know what is of most value to your employees you can set about implementing to stand out from the crowd.

 The important thing to remember is that recruitment is not a singular process, it’s an ongoing strategic part of your business.

-If you’d like our help with attracting the right talent for your company, contact Natasha at DNA Recruit on 07713 129 250.
+If you’d like our help with attracting the right talent for your company, DNA Recruit.
 We can work together to promote your agency to attract top candidates.
-Alternatively, click here to view the latest London based brand jobs on offer.
+Alternatively, click here to view the latest London-based brand jobs on offer.